jararias/caelus/README.md

 data
 ```

 To load the data, this function first look for the file `car/car_bsrn_2014.zip` in `$HOME/CAELUS-DATA`, where `$HOME` is the user directory.
-If it is not there, it downloads the file from the zenodo.org repository, so that it is locally available for later requests.
+If it is not there, it downloads the file from the zenodo.org repository, so that it is locally available for subsequent requests.
 The local data path `$HOME/CAELUS-DATA` is set in the module `caelus.options`.
-The user can change it in real time or hardcoded editing the file `$INSTALL_DIR/caelus/options.py`, where `$INSTALL_DIR` is the Python path where `caelus` is installed.
+The user can change it in real time or hardcode it by editing the file `$INSTALL_DIR/caelus/options.py`, where `$INSTALL_DIR` is the Python path where `caelus` is installed.

 #### Dealing with logging